ramowalton/CleanData_Assignment/CodeBook.md

 # Data Dictionary - Getting and Cleaning Data Course Project
-This data dictionary describes the variables contained within the tidy.txt file created via run_analysis.R
+This data dictionary describes the variables contained within the tidy.txt file created via run_analysis.R.
+For details on how tidy.txt was generated please refer to README.md

 ## Activity								[Character]
 * Desribes the activity being performed by the subject